MicrosoftDocs/dynamics-365-unified-operations-public/core/index.md

 Dynamics 365 for Operations is the complete Enterprise Resource Planning (ERP) solution for business.
 Use the documentation to learn how to make Dynamics 365 for Operations work for your business.

 ## Get started
-Learn the Dynamics 365 for Operations user interface and help system.
+Learn the Dynamics 365 for Operations user interface and help system
 Work with your partner to get onboarded

 ### Blogs to visit